Rachael W Cheung

 About Me

-I am an early career researcher in Child Development.
-I am currently based at Born in Bradford's Centre for Health Data Science, researching educational and health inequalities in children and families over time using birth cohort data.
+I am an early career researcher in Child Health and Development.
+I am currently part of Born in Bradford's Centre for Health Data Science, researching educational, physical, and mental health inequalities in children and families over time using birth cohort data.

 I was previously a postdoc at the University of York in Health Sciences and in Psychology in Education, and retain visiting researcher status with York.
-Prior to that, I was a Leverhulme Trust Doctoral (PhD) Scholar in Infant and Child Development (Department of Psychology, Lancaster University).
+Prior to that, I was a Leverhulme Trust Doctoral (PhD) Scholar in Infant and Child Psychology.

 I have a background in Medicine (University of Manchester).
 I voluntarily gave up my licence to practise to focus on my research full-time, but remain registered.
-Prior to gaining my PhD, I was a junior doctor working in Psychiatry, Paediatrics, and Emergency Medicine, studied Developmental Neuroscience and Psychopathology at UCL, and spent a year in the US at Yale University conducting fMRI research.
+Before gaining my PhD, I was a junior doctor working in Paediatrics, Psychiatry, and Emergency Medicine, studied Developmental Neuroscience and Psychopathology at UCL, and spent a year in the US at Yale University conducting fMRI research.
 I also have a soft spot for Medical Ethics & Law and for writing.
 As a doctor, I worked with the late outcomes of pathology rather than on preventative factors.
-My clinical work motivated me to move to academia and conduct research that improves how we understand early experiences and how we treat them.
-This includes researching how children learn language in different environments, as language skills have a significant impact on later outcomes in life.
+My clinical work motivated me to move to academia and conduct research that improves how we understand early experiences, how we treat them, and their lifelong effects on health and wellbeing.

 Research